MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-shared-environment.md

 ## Add an annotation if you're a remote collaborator using Teams desktop

-1. The annotation toolbar allows remote collaborators to place Arrows and Drawings into their environment.
-The Color Picker changes the color of your annotations.
-The Undo icon allows remote collaborators to remove the last annotation that they placed in their environment.
-The **Delete All** button allows remote collaborators to remove all annotations that they placed in their environment (they cannot remove the technician’s annotations).

-2. To add annotations, you must select **Start editing**.
+1. To add annotations, select **Start editing**.

     ![Screenshot of the Start Editing option in the Microsoft Teams meeting toolbar.](./media/teams_2.png)

-3. You'll see a snapshot of the technician's environment.
+2. You'll see a snapshot of the technician's environment.
 You can add your annotations to the snapshot.

     |Technician|Remote collaborator|
     |----------------------------------|--------------------------------------------------------------------|
     |![Screenshot of technician's mobile app screen.](./media/technician-12.jpg)|![Screenshot of remote collaborator's Teams desktop screen.](./media/remote-collaborator-desktop-12.jpg)|

-4. To stop adding annotations to the snapshot, select **Stop editing**.
+3. To stop adding annotations to the snapshot, select **Stop editing**.
 You'll return to the technician's live video feed and your annotations will automatically appear in the technician's environment.

     ![Screenshot of a Microsoft Teams call window with emphasis on the stop editing button.](./media/teams_4.png)